 Unless you are an experienced photographer or have taken a perspective course, Revit’s Camera settings can seem a bit complicated.
-We will explore the settings of the Camera in Perspective views in Revit.
+We will explore the Revit Camera Settings in the Perspective view.

 Click in the Plan view to place the Camera.
 Move the mouse away and click to select a target location.
 This will be the point that the camera will be looking toward.
-By default, the Camera has an approximate Field of View (FOV) of 50°.
+By default, the Revit Camera settings use an approximate Field of View (FOV) of 50°.
 This is the area included in the perspective, both horizontally and vertically.

 Notice the line with the blue dot in the Plan view on the left.
 This is the Far Clip Offset line – the extents of the Perspective FOV.
 In the Perspective view on the right, the Far Clip Offset serves as the Crop region for the view.
 The size of the view can be adjusted by clicking and dragging on the dots at the midpoints of the frame.
 As the width of the frame is adjusted, the corresponding line in the Plan view will automatically adjust as well.